Last updated 2026-02-07

 Key Takeaway

 A saas company sells for 3x to 8x SDE or 8x to 20x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed saas company value estimates by revenue size.
+Estimate your saas company's value with our free calculator.

 SDE Multiple